knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 In my own life, it has expanded my consciousness and range of experience in deeply meaningful ways.
-The stories we hear of success for those who are diverse in their gender or sexual identities are typically stories of embracing one's diversity---reframing the problem away from oneself and toward a stigmatizing society.
+The stories we hear of success for those who are diverse in their gender or sexual identities are typically stories of embracing one's diversity&mdash;reframing the problem away from oneself and toward a stigmatizing society.
 Thankfully, that society is changing rapidly, and those who embrace their diversity are leading the revolution in how we think about gender and sexuality, opening up space